• Skip to main content

 Tampa Postcard Mural.

-One of many instagrammable murals throughout the city, this one looks like an old-time postcard from Tampa.
+One of many Instagrammable murals throughout the city, this one resembles an old-time postcard from Tampa.
 Two blocks north of the Floridan Hotel on N Florida Avenue.

 Oaklawn and St. Louis Cemeteries Historic District.

 Two blocks east of the postcard mural is this historic district.
 Beginning in 1850, the Oaklawn Cemetary is for rich and poor, whites and slaves alike.
 For historians, you may find the markers for many of Tampa’s founding fathers and other officers.
 Soldier graves date back to the Second Seminole War.
-St Louis Catholic Cemetery is to the north and began as a separate cemetery.
-Circa 1955, the city removes the boundary fence between them.
+St. Louis Catholic Cemetery is located to the north and was established as a separate cemetery.
+In approximately 1955, the city removed the boundary fence between them.

 You could easily spend a day just discovering downtown Tampa.
-So plan a few days as there is still much more to see.
+So, plan to spend a few days, as there is still much more to see.

 Ybor (EE-bore) City Historic District.

-Starting at the parking garage in the northwest corner near E.Ninth and N. Thirteenth Street.
+Starting at the parking garage at the northwest corner near E.Ninth and N. Thirteenth Street.

 El Pasaje, Cherokee Club.

 One block east on Ninth Avenue is this red brick structure from 1886.
-It serves as the offices for Vicente Martinez Ybor’s companies.
-He will plan Ybor City here and later use it as the offices for his cigar factory and other businesses.
+It serves as the office for Vicente Martinez Ybor’s companies.
+He will plan Ybor City here and later use it as the office for his cigar factory and other businesses.
 Later, it will house a hotel, several restaurants, bars, a speakeasy during Prohibition, and more.

 The Ybor Factory Building.